It’s a common question. But one that can be a bit confusing.

 As we grow older, our skin isn’t quite as thick as it was in our twenties and thirties.
 Collagen production slows to a crawl and in many cases, the skin can become almost paper-thin.
 This is why we tend to be more sensitive to the cold in our old age.

 Because of this, you’ll want to steer clear of drinking cold teas.
 You’ll also want to avoid teas made from young leaves, like white teas, many green teas and certain black teas (chiefly the needle teas).
-These teas may also be too harsh for sensitive stomachs.
-Teas made from older, larger leaves are better, like most oolong teas, lapsang souchong black tea or melon seed green tea.

 Should Anyone Avoid Drinking Tea?